Supernova4422/Light-Show-Toolkit-/README.md

 * The first line is the IP Address (e.g: 10.0.0.65)
 * The second line is the PORT (e.g: 8899)
 * The third line is UDP or TCP (Protocol to use)
+* The forth line is the "wait" timer after each packet is sent (During the "Wait" command in this program, the wait time factors in time spent waiting to ensure no desynchronisation occurs)

 ## Currently Supports:
 ### Currently Supported Light-Systems: